intel/neural-compressor/docs/source/tuning_strategies.md

 )
 ```

-### Traverse
+### Tuning Process
-Once the `tuning space` was constructed, user can specify the traverse logic by setting the `quant_level` field with `0` or `1` in the `PostTrainingQuantConfig`, or the `strategy` field with strategy name in the `TuningCriterion`.
-The priority of `quant_level` is higher than `strategy`, which means the `quant_level` should be set to `1` if user wants to specify the traverse logic by strategy name.
-The design and usage of each traverse logic is introduced in the following session.
+Once the `tuning space` was constructed, user can specify the traverse logic by setting the `quant_level` field with `0` or `1` in the `PostTrainingQuantConfig`, or the `strategy` field with the strategy name in the `TuningCriterion`.
+If user specifies the `quant_level` with 0, it will execute the conservative tuning, the detail can be found [here](./tuning_strategies.md#conservative-tuning).
+When user selects `quant_level` with `1`, it will execute the tuning process according to the strategy name.
+By default, the value of `quant_level` is `1`.
+Please note that the priority of `quant_level` is higher than `strategy`, which means the `quant_level` should be set to `1` if user wants to specify the traverse logic by strategy name.
+The design and usage of each traverse logic are introduced in the following session.

-## Traverse Logic
+## Tuning Algorithms

-### O0
+### Conservative Tuning

 #### Design
-The quantization level `0` is designed for user who want to keep the accuracy of the model after quantization.
+The conservative tuning (`quant_level` = `0`) is designed for user who want to keep the accuracy of the model after quantization.
 It starts with the original(`fp32`) model, and then quantize the OPs to lower precision OP type wisely and OP wisely.
 #### Usage

-To use quantization level `0`, the `quant_level` field should be set to `0` in `PostTrainingQuantConfig`.
+To use conservative tuning, the `quant_level` field should be set to `0` in `PostTrainingQuantConfig`.

 ```python
 from neural_compressor.config PostTrainingQuantConfig, TuningCriterion